-Subject of the route: the theatre, its history and manifestations in everyday life;

-Objective: To acquaint the participants with the development of the theatre in Dobrich.
-The route includes key places associated with a notable actor and a playwright, as well as several stage spaces with different parameters and origin, giving opportunity for the participants to demonstrate their artistic abilities;
+The route focuses on the theater, its history and their manifestations in everyday life.
+It includes key locations in Dobrich associated with notable actresses and famous playwright, as well as several stage spaces with different parameters and origins, enabling participants to demonstrate their artistic abilities.